Robyn Wilkins

-Robyn Olivia Wilkins (born 1 April 1995) is a Welsh rugby union player who has played either centre, fly-half or full-back for the Wales women's national rugby union team and Exeter Chiefs of the Premier 15s.
+Robyn Olivia Wilkins (born 1 April 1995) is a Welsh rugby union player who has played either centre, fly-half or full-back for the Wales women's national rugby union team and Sale Sharks Women in Premiership Women's Rugby.

-She made her debut for the Wales national squad in 2014 and has played over 50 matches for the national side.
-Wilkins has played for Ospreys, Cardiff Blues Women and Llandaff North RFC at the club level.
-She works as a science teacher at Bassaleg Comprehensive School in Newport while continuing her rugby career.
+She made her debut for the Wales national squad in 2014 and has played over 70 matches for the national side.
+Wilkins played for Ospreys, Cardiff Blues Women and Llandaff North RFC at Welsh regional level before moving to Worcester Warriors in the English Premiership.
+Before taking a professional contract with the WRU she worked as a science teacher at Bassaleg Comprehensive School in Newport.
+Alongside her professional contract with the WRU, Wilkins also works for Disability Sport Wales as a Senior Sports Officer and organises the annual Para Sport Festival based in Swansea.